raspberrypilearning/getting-started-with-picamera/en/step_6.md

 - Run the code again

-The camera should take one picture every five seconds.
+The camera should take one picture every half second.
 Once the third picture is taken, the preview closes.

 - Look at your Desktop to find the three new pictures.